HarukaMa/palworld-xgp-import/README.md

-# Starfield XGP Save Importer
+# Palworld XGP Save Importer

-An experimental tool to import .sfs savefiles into XGP savefile container.
+An experimental tool to import Steam Palworld savefiles into XGP savefile container.

+Directly forked from the Starfield XGP Save Importer.
+Probably I should create a single tool for different games if this continues.

 ## Usage

 ```
-$ python3 main.py <path to .sfs file>
+$ python3 main.py <path to save folder>
 ```

-Or just drop the .sfs file onto the executable from releases.
+Or just drop the save folder (the folder with long hex string name) onto the executable from releases.

-**NOTE**: The cloud sync feature of Xbox app might interfere with outside modifications to the savefile container.
-After shutting down the game, please wait a minute or two before trying to import savefiles to give Xbox app some time to do the sync.
+**NOTE**: The cloud sync feature of Xbox app might interfere with outside modifications to the savefile containers.
+After shutting down the game, please wait a minute or two before trying to import savefiles to give Xbox app some time to sync the containers.

 ## Path references

-Steam version: `Documents\My Games\Starfield\Saves`
+Steam version: `%LOCALAPPDATA%\Pal\Saved\SaveGames\<steamid64>\`

-Xbox version: `%LOCALAPPDATA%\Packages\BethesdaSoftworks.Starfield_3275kfvn8vcwc\SystemAppData\wgs`
+Xbox version: `%LOCALAPPDATA%\Packages\PocketpairInc.Palworld_ad4psfrxyesvt\SystemAppData\wgs`